 As the evening approached, we headed back to the hotel to collect our bags.
 And called an Uber to bring us back to the airport (somehow dragging our suitcases back to the subway didn’t seem quite so appealing to us.
 If you don’t know what I mean, I recommend you have a quick read of my hotel review).

-Unfortunately, the British Airways lounge at San Francisco airport was under refurbishment.
-So instead we had access to one of the other lounges instead.
+Unfortunately, the British Airways lounge at San Francisco airport was under refurbishment at the time.
+So, instead we had access to one of the other lounges.

-I wouldn’t say the lounge makes it into my Top 5 British Airways.
+I wouldn’t say the lounge makes it into my Top 5 British Airways lounges.
 So, we didn’t spend too much time in there and instead explored the airport a little.
 Before it was eventually time to board our 11-hour flight back to London.